Nevus of Ota in Child

 254817005 – Nevus of Ota

-- Dyspigmentation from alkaptonuria (congenital ochronosis) may have a similar hue, but lack a trigeminal distribution.
+- Dyspigmentation from alkaptonuria (congenital ochronosis) or acquired ochronosis (occurring after high concentrations of hydroquinone) may have a similar hue but lack a trigeminal distribution.

-- Blue nevus may have similar blue-grey pigmentation but is a smaller well-demarcated macule or papule.
+- Blue nevus / blue nevus of the conjunctiva may have similar blue-gray pigmentation but is a smaller, well-demarcated macule or papule.

 - Drug-induced pigmentation can either be diffuse or photodistributed.